Beach Safety Project

 The annual beach safety project has been running successfully since 2008, keeping Hout Bay beach safe for residents and visitors to the bay.

-This year it will run from 16 December 2020 to 31 January 2021 from 8am to 6pm.
+The project runs over December and January every year, from 8am to 6pm.
 Each patrol slot is two hours.

-We will be relying on our regular loyal beach patrollers and we encourage all members to join in the fun and sign up.
+We rely on our regular loyal beach patrollers and encourage all members to join in the fun and sign up.

-(Alternatively, email firstname.lastname@example.org with your dates and times.)
+Or email firstname.lastname@example.org with your preferred dates and times.